guotong1988/guotong1988.github.io/research/_posts/2022-01-01-relabel-review.md

 ### abstract
 Recently, the fast development of deep learning has brought computer science to a new era.
-In this survey, We first summarize how to achieve 97% accuracy in industry deep learning application in both dev dataset and human evaluation by re-label / labeling-again, based on the principle that deep learning is rule-injected model with strong generalization ability.
+In this survey, We first summarize how to achieve 97% accuracy in industry deep learning application in both dev dataset and human evaluation by re-label / label-again, based on the principle that deep learning is rule-injected model with strong generalization ability.
 Then we extend the re-label method to more possible idea.
 In the end, ..